 Counsellor attending London course.

 ‘Fabulously informative workshop on the how to and why of setting up as a couples counsellor.
 I recommend it highly.
-Excellent, with brilliant handouts’ (Tara, therapist, London)
+Excellent, with brilliant handouts’ (Tara, therapist and supervisor, London)

 ‘Excellent attention to detail.
 The course draws attention to the most important considerations and provides a comprehensive toolkit for anyone starting out as a couples counsellor’ (Phil Martin, therapist, Bournemouth).